 Or can such an invasive procedure worsen the symptoms and bring about additional trauma?

-Let’s take a closer look at the hymen and its myths, discuss what a hymenectomy is as well as experiences from fellow vaginismus sisters..
+Let’s take a closer look at the hymen and its myths, discuss what a hymenectomy is as well as experiences from women in our community..
 And cover just about the only case scenario in which you may want to consider such a surgery.

 So what is the hymen?

-The hymen is described as a thin piece of tissue in a woman’s body that is formed during development and present during birth.
-It covers the vaginal opening, which during sex usually gets broken (hence why the term ‘popping your cherry’ has become popular when talking about people’s first time.)
+It covers the vaginal opening, which during sex usually gets broken (hence why the term ‘popping your cherry’ has become popular when talking about people’s first time)

 But what is it for, I hear you ask?